Britain's easyJet says it needs aviation deal after Brexit

 "When the UK leaves the EU, easyJet's minimum requirement will be a straightforward bilateral aviation agreement between the UK and the EU which will allow UK airlines to fly to Europe and European airlines to fly to the UK," easyJet said in a statement.

-Irish airline Ryanair (RYA.I) said flights between Britain and the EU risked being suspended in 2019 if Britain does not prioritize a new aviation deal in Brexit negotiations.
+Irish airline Ryanair said flights between Britain and the EU risked being suspended in 2019 if Britain does not prioritise a new aviation deal in Brexit negotiations.

 EasyJet said it would have three AOCs - UK, Swiss and EU - in the future, which will protect all its current network of flights.